bingyulab/NumericalPDE/doc/Solution of Project.md

 ---

+### **Data Structures Have Less Impact on Numerical Algorithms**
+Unlike general algorithms where data structures play a key role in performance optimization (e.g., hash tables, trees, heaps), **numerical algorithms are mostly about mathematical optimization rather than data structure design**.
+The reasons are:

+1. **Focus on Matrix and Vector Operations**
+   - Most numerical methods (e.g., PDE solvers, optimization algorithms) rely on linear algebra.
+   - Sparse matrices can reduce complexity, but data structures like trees or heaps are rarely used.

+2. **Computational Efficiency Over Storage Efficiency**
+   - The bottleneck is often **floating-point operations**, not data lookup speed.

+3. **Parallelism and Vectorization Matter More**
+   - Performance gains come from efficient **vectorized operations**, not fancy data structures.
+   - Example: Using BLAS/LAPACK or GPU acceleration(Cuda, C/C++helps).

+---

 ## 1. Designing the Solver

 ### 1.1 Generating the Grid

 To solve the 2D Poisson equation numerically, we first discretize the domain using a rectangular grid.
-Given $Nx$ and $Ny$ as the number of intervals in the x and y directions respectively, the total number of grid points including boundaries is $(Nx+1) \times (Ny+1)$.
+Given $Nx$ and $Ny$ as the number of intervals in the x and y directions respectively, the total number of grid points including boundaries is $(Nx-1) \times (Ny-1)$.

 **Grid Generation**:
 - Generate a grid of interior points (excluding boundaries) with dimensions $(Nx-1) \times (Ny-1)$.